srodrigo/srodrigo.github.io/docs/isas.markdown

 <img src="{{ '../assets/img/isa-sequence-diagram.png' | relative_url }}" alt="Happy path - Sequence diagram"/>
 </div>

 The above diagram supports the requirement to record the fund and amount so they can be queried at a later date.
 The _ISAs service_ can include an `/isa/retail?userId=1234` endpoint to query the ISAs for a particular user.
+Step `3.2.3` to allocate the fund on the _ISAs service_ would record the _fund_ and _amount_ for the _user_.
+We are assuming that there is a database of some kind that suits the intricacies of funds and ISAs.
+This detail is left out of the diagram.